mgronstad/SmartParking/README.md

 ### Download and install the corresponding board cores
 To develop on the board, you need to download the corresponding cores in the Arduino IDE.

-   Go to **Arduino > Preferences** and copy the following URL into the Additional Boards Manager URLs field: <https://raw.githubusercontent.com/Seeed-Studio/Seeed_Platform/master/package_seeeduino_boards_index.json>
+Go to *Arduino > Preferences* and copy the following URL into the Additional Boards Manager URLs field: <https://raw.githubusercontent.com/Seeed-Studio/Seeed_Platform/master/package_seeeduino_boards_index.json>

-   Open Tools > Board > Boards Manager and search for "Seeed" and select the "Seeed STM32F4 Boards" version 1.2.3+ and click install.
+Open *Tools > Board > Boards Manager* and search for "Seeed" and select the "Seeed STM32F4 Boards" version 1.2.3+ and click install.
 Restart the Arduino IDE.

-  Click Tools > Board > Wio Tracker LTE
+Click *Tools > Board > Wio Tracker LTE* this selects the board that you are using.

-  Click Tools > Post > {Your Modem Port Here}
+Click *Tools > Post > {Your Modem Port Here}* this selects the correct port.
+The port selected will be different depending upon the laptop:

    * OSX: /dev/{cu|tty}.usbmodem{XXX}